Winter outdoor adventures in the Isle of Man

 Possibly not, but there is a high chance you will have done these or similar activities this year!

-But one sport that has always been popular with a certain niche group on the Isle of Man, not just 2020, is surfing, even in winter.
+But one sport that has always been popular with a certain niche group on the Isle of Man is surfing, a popular winter sport.

 This dedicated surf community are experienced and know the reefs extremely well.
 Some are happy just with the beach breaks, some taking on more challenging waves and reefs.